Healthy Pregnancy: Your Third Trimester Guide

 Key developments: In addition to shedding lanugo, the waxy, greasy substance called vernix caseosa slides off the skin into the amniotic fluid.
 The fetus swallows these and they become part of the baby’s first bowel movement (also known as meconium).

-What you need to know: The fetus may drop down to your pelvis around this week, especially if it’s your first baby.
+What you need to know: The fetus may drop down into your pelvis around this week, especially if it’s your first baby.
 When this happens, it should ease heartburn symptoms and make it easier for you to breathe.

 Your HCP will check for group B strep (GBS) in your vagina and to see if your baby is positioned head down or breech.
-If it’s a breech situation, your HCP will determine whether or not they can be repositioned.
+If it’s a breech situation, your HCP will determine whether or not the fetus can be repositioned.
 If that’s not possible, your HCP will schedule a C-section, says Luck.

 Size at 37 Weeks: A bunch of Swiss chard